OUR EFFORTS COVERED FOUR IMPORTANT AREAS:

 The GDPR brings with it refreshed rights for data subjects.
 For our Customers, the Right to be Forgotten, is a key right that is required to be supported by the NVM Platform and its services and solutions.

 Call Recordings and associated Metadata

-The call recordings and associated metadata including call recording transcriptions, stored in NVM databases, that is linked to an individual can be removed using new controls that will be available within the administrative console for our Customers’ NVM Administrators.
+The call recordings and associated metadata including call recording transcriptions, stored in NVM databases, that is linked to an individual can be removed using new controls that are available within the administrative console for our Customers’ NVM Administrators.

 Data Compliance Administration

-New administration pages on the NVM Platform’s home page (administrative web-based portal) will allow an individual’s personal data stored in the NVM application, to be forgotten.
-Personal data includes phone numbers (Calling Line IDs, CLIDs or Automatic Number Identification (ANI)) as well as handles for non-voice interactions, such as email addresses, Twitter handles, etc. By forgetting (erasing) these values, NVM will replace the personal data with an anonymised value that cannot be traced back to the data subject but preserves the related data in order to ensure the data integrity needed for statistics and other data relevant to the operation of the contact center.
+New administration pages on the NVM Platform’s home page (administrative web-based portal) will allow an individual’s personal data stored in the NVM data stores to be forgotten.
+Personal data includes phone numbers (Calling Line IDs (‘CLIDs’) or Automatic Number Identification (‘ANI’)) as well as handles for non-voice interactions, such as email addresses, Twitter handles, etc. By forgetting (erasing) these values, NVM will replace the personal data with an anonymised value that cannot be traced back to the data subject but preserves the related data in order to ensure the data integrity needed for statistics and other data relevant to the operation of the contact center.
 Future NVM releases will include additional capabilities for the management of personal data processed by NVM.